6gr8/VSPlusUltra/README.md

 # Disclaimer

-This project is provided for educational and archival purposes only.
-It does not include or distribute any copyrighted material, paid content, or proprietary resources from third-party apps.
+This project is provided strictly for educational and archival purposes.
+It does not contain or distribute any copyrighted, paid, or proprietary materials from third-party apps.

-Use only on devices you own and with content you have legally obtained.
+Use this tool only on devices you own and with content you have legally obtained.
-This tool is not affiliated with or endorsed by Video Star
+This project is not affiliated with or endorsed by Video Star or Frontier Design.